About. Why Fedora?

 Fedora works as closely to upstream as possible.
 They don't often go off on their own tangent with disregard for upstream projects.
 If they want to have something changed, they work with upstream to create fixes and introduce new features which benefits everyone.

 Take the Chromium web browser for example.
-It's not included in Fedora for several reasons, but Fedora people are working with Google to fix these issues, so that it can be included nicely.
+It wasn't included included in Fedora for several reasons, but Fedora worked with Google to resolove these issues, and now it is included.
 By doing this, other distros will benefit!

 Having said that, there are Chromium builds available too.
 Just add the repository and away you go!